 Now assume a crash occurs and all of this information is still in the log.
-During replay, the recovery process simply replays everything in the log, including the write of directory data in block 1000; the replay thus overwrites the user data of current file foobar with old directory contents!
-Clearly this is not a correct recovery action, and certainly it will be a surprise to the user when reading the file foobar.
+During replay, the recovery process simply replays everything in the log, including the write of directory data in block 1000, thus overwriting the user data in the block with old directory contents!
+Clearly this is not a correct recovery action.